37 Things You Should Always Keep in Your Car

 I have two terrifying words for you: Winter Splashback.
 I can say with authority that there is nothing worse than driving across Ohio in a snowstorm with passing semi trucks constantly kicking road slush up onto your windshield, and then running out of wiper fluid.
 Been there, done that.

 Save your hands while you're wrestling with lugnuts, tire irons, hot engine parts, and anything else you're better off not touching with bare hands.
 This pair of G & F Heavy Leather Palm Gloves is $5.60 with free shipping at Amazon.

 Heaven forbid your engine ever catches fire, or a campfire jumps its boundaries.
 But if you're thinking of the giant, heavy wall-mounted fire extinguishers you see in schools and corporate stairwells, you'll be pleased to know there are much smaller, more portable options on the market.
-We found a 16-oz. can of MAX Professional Fire Gone Portable Extinguisher for $10.33 at Amazon, which looks more like a can of bug spray than a fire stopping tool.
+We found a Fire Gone 2NBFG2704 White/Red Fire Suppressant Canisters - 16 Ounce (2-pack) for $19.99 at Amazon, which looks more like a can of bug spray than a fire stopping tool.

 For health and safety while stranded:

 Taking a leisurely drive through a popular park one day with a friend, a skateboarder wiped out pretty badly, right in front of my car.
 (No, I didn't hit her.)
 After slamming on the brakes, we jumped out to see if she was okay.
 She'd dislocated and possibly broken her shoulder and was pretty scraped up.
 We cleaned her up as best we could with my first aid kit before driving her back up the hill where her friends and their car were waiting, and ordered one of her friends to take her to an ER.
 Moral of the story: you never know when you're going to need a first aid kit.
 The AAA 53-Piece Tune Up First Aid Kit is an affordable option for $7.95 at Amazon.